OlegZee/Suave.OAuth/README.md

 ```

 Notice the `processLoginUri` is passed around and it should match the path for second route above.
 You have to provide your own session management code
 as indicated in code above.
+Final step is to add "Login via Google" link pointing to "/oalogin" endpoint defined above.

 # References